ciderpunx/rsstwit/README.md

     Check every: 300 minutes
     Next check : 2016-10-28 14:11:06.087595 UTC (UTC)
     First run? : True
+    Paused?    : False

 ### Delete a feed

     rsstwit delete 1

+### Pause a feed

+This stops rsstwit from fetching updates for this feed.
+If the feed is already paused it does nothing.

+    rsstwit pause 1

+### Resume (unpause) a feed

+This tells rsstwit to start fetching updates for this feed again.
+If the feed is not paused it does nothing.

+    rsstwit unpause 1

 ### Advanced noodling